KingAnd7/GVZork-in-CPP/Assignment_Instructions.md

 **GVZork**

-*Note: For this project you are able to use an AI assistant such as ChatGPT or CoPilot.
-Just note in your comments the code that came from it.*

 One of the greatest text-based games of all time - Zork - remains popular with enthusiasts to this day.
 While modern games rely on impressive visuals, Zork relied upon a good story and imagination.
 If you’ve never played it, you can do so at

 [https://classicreload.com/zork-i.html](https://classicreload.com/zork-i.html)